kestra-io/docs/content/docs/08.developer-guide/07.scripts/index.md

 ---
-title: Python, R, Node.js and Shell Scripts
+title: Use Any Programming Language
 icon: /docs/icons/dev.svg
 ---